kannankvs/md2/SONiC-User-Manual.md

 Go Back To [Beginning of the document](#SONiC-COMMAND-LINE-INTERFACE-GUIDE) or [Beginning of this section](#Basic-Configuration-And-Show)

 ## check the list of features available in this software version

-To be filled.
-Provide link to roadmap or any document that captures the features corresponding to a particular release.
-TBD: Need information from Xin: If such document is not available, either it can be prepared, or remove this section.
+[SONiC roadmap planning](#https://github.com/Azure/SONiC/wiki/Sonic-Roadmap-Planning) explains the various features that are added in every software release.
+TBD: Is this enough?
+Need information from Xin.

 ## How to upgrade to new software version?